 – A picture in the current layer in an AU associated with an ACI SEI message is output that follows the current picture in output order.

-alpha_channel_use_idc equal to 0 indicates that for alpha blending purposes the decoded samples of the associated primary picture should be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 1 indicates that for alpha blending purposes the decoded samples of the associated primary picture should not be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 2 indicates that the usage of the auxiliary picture is unspecified.
-Values greater than 2 for alpha_channel_use_idc are reserved for future use by ITU-T | ISO/IEC.
+alpha_channel_use_idc equal to 0 indicates that for alpha blending purposes the decoded samples of the associated primary picture should be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 1 indicates that for alpha blending purposes the decoded samples of the associated primary picture should not be multiplied by the interpretation sample values of the decoded auxiliary picture in the display process after output from the decoding process. alpha_channel_use_idc equal to 2 indicates that the usage of the auxiliary picture is unspecified. alpha_channel_use_idc equal to 3 indicates that the simulated film grain value at the same position and colour component samples should be multiplied by the interpretation sample values of the decoded auxiliary picture prior to calculating the film grain values.
+Values greater than 3 for alpha_channel_use_idc are reserved for future use by ITU-T | ISO/IEC.
 When not present, the value of alpha_channel_use_idc is inferred to be equal to 2.
-Decoders shall ignore alpha channel information SEI messages in which alpha_channel_use_idc is greater than 2.
+Decoders shall ignore alpha channel information SEI messages in which alpha_channel_use_idc is greater than 3.